Arcanjo423/Arcanjo423/README.md

 - 👋 Hi, I’m Gabriel Arcanjo
-- 👀 I’m interested in adquirir novos conhecimentos no mundo da programação.
+- 👀 I'm interested in acquiring new knowledge in the world of programming.
-- 🌱 I’m currently learning sobre novas linguagens como html, css e javascript.
+- 🌱 I am currently learning about new languages such as html, css and javascript.
-- 💞️ I am looking for people willing to share their knowledge in programming, to be able to acquire even more experience in the area.
+- 💞️ I am looking for people willing to share their knowledge in programming, so that I can acquire even more experience in the area.
 - 📫 How to reach me my Instagram @arlencar423.

 <!---